etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/JSON_REST_Web_Services.md

 To convert a business object to JSON, the logic iterates over all properties (except list/one-to-many properties) of the object and applies the following logic:

   * the property name is used as the name of the JSON field/key name
-  * a null value is set to JSONObject.NULL
+  * a null value is set to `JSONObject.NULL`
   * a date or date time property is converted to a string using the xml schema format (e.g. yyyy-MM-dd'T'HH:mm:ss.S)
   * other primitive typed properties (string, numeric) are converted using JSON itself.
   * a reference to another object is 'jsonified' by creating a JSON object with a limited set of properties: the id, _identifier, entityName $ref, active (see the description of special properties above).
-For example the following JSON-snippet shows a reference for a property called 'language':
+For example the following JSON-snippet shows a reference for a property called **language**: